On the delooping of (framed) embedding spaces: Delooping derived mapping spaces of bimodules

 The operad $\op P$ may naturally be considered as a reduced bimodule of itself.
 We will use (a slight variant of) the cofibrant resolution $B\op P$ of $\op P$ as a bimodule introduced by Ducoulombier in \cite{Duc}.
 The points are equivalence classes $[T\,;\,\{t_{v}\}\,;\,\{x_{v}\}]$ where $T$ is a tree, $\{t_{v}\}$ is a family of real numbers in the interval $[0\,,\,1]$ indexing the vertices and $\{x_{v}\}$ is a family of points in $W\op P$ labelling the vertices.
 Furthermore, if $e$ is an inner edge of $T$, then the real numbers $t_{s(e)}$ and $t_{t(e)}$ indexing respectively the source and the target vertices of $e$ according to the orientation toward the root satisfy the relation $t_{s(e)}\geq t_{t(e)}$:

-The equivalence relation is generated by the unit and the compatibility with the symmetric group axioms.
+The equivalence relation is generated by the unit (i.e. we can remove the vertices indexing by the unit $\ast_{1}$ the operad $W\op P$) and the compatibility with the symmetric group axioms.
 Furthermore, if two vertices joined by an edge have the same height, then the edge may be contracted, using the operadic composition in $W\op P$ as illustrated in Figure~\ref{Fig4}.

 The object so obtained inherits a bimodule structure over $W\op P$.
 The left and right module structures along a point in $W\op P(m)$, with $m\geq 1$, are both obtained by grafting trees, with the newly formed vertices being assigned height 0 for the left module structure and height 1 for the right module structure.
 Moreover, the $\Lambda$-structure is defined by permuting some leaves and contracting the other ones using the $\Lambda$ structure of $W\op P$.
 Furthermore, there is a map of bimodules sending the real numbers indexing the vertices to $0$: